solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 ## Task 5 - Set the SQL Active Directory admin

-** QUESTION: Doesn't adding the AAD Group to the built-in SQL admin role satisfy this requirement?
+** QUESTION: Not certain if this is needed.
+Doesn't adding the AAD Group to the built-in SQL admin role satisfy this requirement?

 In order to take advantage of the security group structure we've created, we need to ensure the **Synapse_WORKSPACENAME_SQLAdmins** group has administrative permissions to the SQL Pools contained in the workspace.